2026-06-05

 The headline runs place producer and consumer on the same CCX (cores 4 and 5, sharing L3 on CCX1).
 In a real system, producer and consumer are sometimes on different CCX slices — the queue crossing traverses the Infinity Fabric rather than the shared L3.
 This case isn't the headline because most tightly-coupled trading pipelines run same-CCX by design; the side experiment shows what happens when you don't get that choice.

-The tail picture is where the variants part.
-The freelist and arena both top out at p99.9 = 720 ns — within sample-noise of each other, both about 2.1–2.3× their same-CCX baselines.
-Malloc reaches p99 = 1120 ns and p99.9 = 1760 ns.
-That's 1.63× the pool variants at p99 and 2.44× at p99.9 in absolute terms, and a 4.5× expansion of malloc's same-CCX baseline (392 → 1760) versus the pools' 2.1–2.3× expansion.
-The cross-CCX environment amplifies malloc's allocator-overhead tail disproportionately — the lock-contention paths and arena coordination that malloc has to do internally pay an extra Infinity-Fabric round-trip every time they cross between threads on different L3 domains.
+The tail is where the variants part, and it parts the same way in both captures.
+The pools top out within two buckets of each other — p99.9 = 720 and 784 ns here, both 720 in May — about 2.2–2.4× their same-CCX baselines.
+Malloc reaches p99 = 1184 ns and p99.9 = 1824 ns: roughly 1.7× the pools at p99 and 2.3–2.5× at p99.9, and a ~4.9× expansion of its own same-CCX p99.9 (376 → 1824) against the pools' ~2.2–2.4×.
+The cross-CCX environment amplifies malloc's allocator-overhead tail disproportionately — the lock-contention and arena-coordination paths malloc runs internally pay an extra Infinity-Fabric round-trip every time they cross between threads on different L3 domains.

-Single-sample max values cross-CCX don't track the percentile ordering: freelist 7,200, malloc 10,460, arena 12,200.
-Same caveat as the same-CCX headline — one sample out of five million doesn't carry a robust ordering, and these numbers reflect where an interrupt or scheduling event happened to land rather than a structural property of the variant.
+Single-sample max values don't track the percentile ordering and reshuffle between captures (this capture: malloc 8,370, arena 8,930, freelist 8,990; May: freelist 7,200, malloc 10,460, arena 12,200).
+One sample out of five million reflects where an interrupt landed, not a property of the variant.

 This is the gap the design discussion at the top was implicitly pointing at.
 It happens to live in the cross-CCX corner, not the headline.